sanskrit/learnsanskrit.org/content/guide/introduction/for-experts.md

 related fields.

-Too often, resources for teaching Sanskrit (especially those written in English) use a highly technical, highly academic style.
+Too often, resources for teaching Sanskrit (especially those written in English) use an academic and highly technical style.
 This is fine {it per se}, but as a whole, this technical style carries an implicit message:
 "Sanskrit is something only an elite person can know and learn.
 If you are not an elite, Sanskrit is not for you."